JLefortBesnard/science_paper_sum/README.md

 #### Modify entry

 The program will ask you which index and column to modify.
-Copy paste the new value, press Enter.
+Copy&paste the new value, press Enter.
 Then type 4 and press Enter to save it.

+#### show the complete data

+This option will print the Dataframe

+#### read a specific entry

+This option will allow you to read all entries of a specific index.
+You just have to specifiy the index.
+If you write all instead of typing a number, the program will display all columns of all entries one by one.

+#### save data

+This option will save the Dataframe into the Excel document